HDI-Project/ATM/README.md

 2. Set up MySQL (replace 'username' and 'password' with your choices):
 ```
-$ mysql -u root -p            # you'll be prompted for a password
+$ mysql -u root -p            # you'll be prompted for your root password
 > GRANT ALL ON btb.\* TO 'username'@'localhost' IDENTIFIED BY 'password';
 > CREATE DATABASE btb;
 > exit